Tin Whistles

 A straight wind way is cleaner from a fluid dynamics perspective but the most important aspect of any instrument is sound, so its better to think of the two different design approaches as producing different sound signatures rather than as one being better than the other.

-Iceland, Suffolk and Island- just some of the places that have played a role in the history of the penny whistle.
+Iceland, Suffolk and Ireland- just some of the places that have played a role in the history of the penny whistle.

 The humble tin whistle is a direct descendent of the oldest instrument known to man.
 Flutes made from bird bone and mammoth ivory, estimated to be between 40,000 and 80,000 years old, have been found.